kdwils/blog/content/posts/installing-metallb.md

 ### Subnet Routers
 I am advertising the `10.0.1.0/24` CIDR for my subnet router.
 This means we will be able to access any ip address in that range from devices that are connected to my `tailnet`, even if we I am not connected to the same local network.
 This only needs to be done on whichever node you want to use as a subnet router.
 > **_NOTE:_**  The ip range that you gave metallb to use need to fall under the CIDR for your subrouter.
-Check out https://www.ipaddressguide.com/cidr to verify your ip range is correct if you're not using CIDR format.
+Check out https://www.ipaddressguide.com/cidr to verify your ip range is correct if you're unsure.

 We'll need to choose a machine to act as our subnet router and rerun tailscale up advertising the routes we want to expose to the tailnet.
 {{< highlight bash >}}